mbezjak/napalm/README.md

 napalm is designed as an automation tool to help you download, extract archive and setup environment variables quicker.

+A word of caution.
+Do not abuse napalm!
+Use package management anywhere you can. napalm isn't a replacement in any way.

 ## Example

     # install grails